VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 ___

 + **<u>Pure of Heart</u>:**
-When the cast is over, *Ser Charibert* will deal raid-wide <span class='magic'>magical damage</span> based on his remaining HP, under 25% is considered safe.
+When the cast is over, *Ser Charibert* will deal raid-wide <span class='magic'>magical damage</span> based on his remaining HP (unchanged when he's under 30%).

 </div>